black77dragon/DragonShield/DragonShield/docs/Dragon_Shield_Database_Management_Plan.md

 - Show timestamp of the last reference backup.
  - Only the Configuration, Currencies, ExchangeRates, AssetClasses, AssetSubClasses, AccountTypes, Institutions, TransactionTypes, Instruments and Accounts tables are included.
+ - When restoring, run `schema.sql` first so these tables exist before applying the dump.

 ### Step 2: Backup & Restore via UI
 - Add "Create Backup" button that saves the current database file.